 We don’t know what the Olmecs called themselves.
 That said, the term ‘Olmec’ is used to describe artistic pieces that range from monumental sculptures and altars to carvings and small figures.
 Art historians say that Olmec art is on par with classical sculpture.

 The Olmecs greatly influenced contemporary and succeeding civilizations in the region.
-It is often referred to as the ‘mother culture’ and inspired subsequent civilizations, including the Maya, Mexica, Mixtec, Huastecan, Totonac and Tarascan.
+It is often referred to as the ‘mother culture’ and inspired subsequent civilizations, including the Maya, Mexica, Mixtec, Huastecan, Totonac, and Tarascan.

-These civilizations adopted the Olmecs’ belief that a king’s power derived from and was legitimized by his access to supernatural deities.
+These civilizations adopted the Olmecs’ belief that a king’s power derived from and was legitimized by access to supernatural deities.

 While scholars debate the history of a people without a written language, the archaeological record places the Olmec heartland around the Bay of Campeche, part of the Gulf of Mexico.